PROGRAM

 0930-1045: Plenary: Opening ceremony with Sandi Toksvig, Thorbjørn Jagland, Andrew Copson and more.

-1215-1330: Standing Lunch with Poster session
+1215-1330: Standing lunch with poster session

 1330-1500: Parallel sessions

-- Parallel 1: Art as an indicator of freedom of expression:
+• Parallel 1: Art as an indicator of freedom of expression:

 Art sparks controversy and faces restrictions all over the world.
 Does artistic freedom function as a valuable indicator of the degree of freedom of expression?
 Or should art better be mainly appreciated on its own merits?
-With: Lusine Djanyan (Pussy Riot), Ivor Stodolsky and Victoria Gugenheim. - Parallel 2: Challenges to democracy in Africa south of the Sahara:
+With: Lusine Djanyan (Pussy Riot), Ivor Stodolsky and Victoria Gugenheim.
+Moderator: Andreas Ekström.

 How can humanists contribute to fight oppression and develop democratic norms?
 Case stories, analysis and discussion.
-With: Leo Igwe, Gyekye Tanoh and Alex Kofi Donkor - Parallel 3: Why don´t humanists care more about climate change?
+With: Leo Igwe (Nigeria) and Gyekye Tanoh (Ghana).

-- Parallel 4: Girl Power: Women and Democracy:
+• Parallel 4: Girl Power: Women and Democracy:

 Gender equality is a core tenet of democracy.
 How should we improve it?
 There will be a keynote and a participatory workshop focused on sharing experiences using tools on active listening.
-With: Katrín Oddsdóttir and Inga Straumland. - Parallel 5: Will we make room for young humanists?:
+With: Katrín Oddsdóttir, Inga Straumland (Iceland) and Darlene Field (Barbados).

 How can humanists be better at including young people?
 Interviews with young active humanists followed by panel and group discussions.
-With: Ana Raquel Aquino Smith and more - Parallel 6: Technology should be shaped by humans, not the other way around:
+With: Ana Raquel Aquino Smith (Guatemala) and more

 1500-1530: Break with coffee/tea